 City Year advances our mission through six program areas designed to ensure that young people have the resources, experiences and skills they need to succeed in whatever path they choose and contribute to stronger and more vibrant communities and workplaces.

-City Year’s Research and Evaluation Strategy Team seeks to accelerate organizational progress and continuous improvement by leading an equity-based approach to research and evaluation that informs practice and policy improvements, builds our evidence of impact, and advances systems change.
+City Year’s Research and Evaluation Strategy Team seeks to accelerate organizational progress and continuous improvement by leading an opportunity-based approach to research and evaluation that informs practice and policy improvements and builds our evidence of impact.

 In 2023, City Year and The Everyone Graduates Center at Johns Hopkins University wrapped up a multi-year research study that produced several reports.
 The study provides strong evidence that City Year’s holistic approach to providing school-based interventions is successful in advancing student social, emotional and academic outcomes in schools, specifically schools that predominantly serve students of color and students from low-income families.